Help us improve your experience.

 3. Enter the certificate details.
 In the Common name field, use the certificate's fully qualified domain name (FQDN).

-4. Download the generated certificate.
+4. Select the certificate from the list, then click Download to download the generated certificate.

 The following sample shows the downloaded certificate: